 Raw Brownies For a Stronger Heart & Digestive System

-One of my all time favorite dessert recipes.
+One of my all-time favourite dessert recipes.
 They can taste as rich and chocolaty as you like, but they are actually healthy and beneficial for your body.
-One major benefit that I take notice to is the relief it can give your digestive track.
+One major benefit that I take notice of is the relief it can give your digestive tract.
 Nobody likes not being able to go, and it’s not healthy for us.
 But there is so much more that goes on behind closed doors that our body will thank you for once you try these.

-A food processor or very good blender is required for grinding/blending the ingredients.
+A food processor or very good blender is recommended for grinding/blending the ingredients.

 1. Nuts of your choice ground up (walnuts, pecans, peanuts, cashews…)

 2. Dates or prunes (without the pit) soaked in orange juice or warm water for 5-10 minutes before blending

 Note: If you do not want to add the extra sugar you can substitute it with some water or orange juice.

 The whole mixture will be very thick and sticky.
 Spread this into a pan and refrigerate for a minimum of 10 minutes before serving.

 1. Dates: Relief from constipation, intestinal disorders, heart problems, anemia, sexual dysfunctions, diarrhea, and abdominal cancer.
 Rich in several vitamins, minerals, and fiber.
 Containing oil, calcium, sulfur, iron, potassium, phosphorous, manganese, copper, and magnesium.
 Read more about their benefits here.

 2. Nuts: High in nutrients, and antioxidants, lower your cholesterol & triglycerides, reduce inflammation, high in fiber, reduce your risk of heart attack & stroke.
 Read more about their benefits here.